Fitch Affirms Health Care Service Corporation's Ratings

 profitability

--- HCSC losing the ability to market itself as a BCBS plan could
+--HCSC losing the ability to market itself as a Blues plan could

 result in a